October 2023: Introduction of Two New Systems in Japan - (1) Tightened Importer Definitions (2) QIS: Japan Consumption Tax's Qualified Invoice System

 For Foreign Corporations Without a Base in Japan:

-We are informing you about the two new systems that commences in October 2023.
+We are informing you about the two new systems that commenced in October 2023.
 These systems are distinct and must be approached separately.
 However, there are aspects where they intersect and must be understood collectively.
 Here's a detailed breakdown:

 Japan Customs has clarified the definitions of Importers, necessitating the shift from using IOR Providers to ACP (Attorney for Customs Procedures) in numerous instances